 Undergraduate students: 3.0 or more credits over the Fall/Winter semester to be considered full-time, with at least 1.5 credits in the Fall term and at least 1.5 credits in the Winter term.*

-*If you start your program in Winter semester, you will need to be registered in at least 1.5 credits for the first Winter term to be full-time; if you start your program in Spring semester, you will need to be registered in at least 1.5 credits for the Spring term and 0.5 credits for the Summer term to be full-time, totalling 2.0 credits for the Spring/Summer semesters.
+*If you start your program in Winter semester, you will need to be registered in at least 1.5 credits for the first Winter term to be full-time; if you start your program in Spring semester, you will need to be registered in at least 1.5 credits for the Spring term and 1 credit for the Summer term to be full-time.

 Please see Undergraduate Calendar for the definition of Full and Part-Time Studies.